 Let me know if this sounds familiar...

-You’re a recovering people pleaser who is stressed out, burnt out and ready for a “time -out” from your life.
+You’re stressed out, burnt out and ready for a “time -out” from your life.

 You spend all day taking care of others, and you want to take better care of yourself.
 But there just never seems to be enough time or energy left for you at the end of the day.